Home/Bank Trackers/JP Morgan Chase

 IBAN

 Not used.
-US banks do not have IBANs — international senders use the SWIFT/BIC code CHASUS33 with your account number and the ABA routing number.
+US banks do not have IBANs, so international senders use the SWIFT/BIC code CHASUS33 with your account number and the ABA routing number.

 SWIFT vs IBAN: the SWIFT/BIC code identifies the bank for an international wire, while the IBAN (or local account number) identifies the recipient account.
 A cross-border SWIFT transfer needs both, plus the beneficiary name.
 Confirm the exact details on your payment advice before sending.